debwu725/CV/README.md

 - Consideration of health literacy in implementation science
 -     Consideration of health literacy in implementation science.pdf
 - Cross-cultural researchers’ positionality in immigrant health research: reflections on conducting research on Chinese immigrants’ experiences in the United States
--     Cross-cultural researchers’ positionality in immigrant health research: reflections on conducting research on Chinese immigrants’ experiences in the United
+-     Cross-cultural researchers’ positionality in immigrant health research: reflections on conducting research on Chinese immigrants’ experiences in the United States.pdf
 - Providers and women’s perspectives on person-centered maternity care: a mixed methods study in Kenya
 -     Providers and women’s perspectives on person-centered maternity care: a mixed methods study in Kenya.pdf
 -